-Our Designated Safeguarding Lead is David Dearsley who works in line with the requirements of the role, as set out in Annex C of Keeping Children Safe In Education Sept 2022.
+Our Designated Safeguarding Lead is David Stevens, who works in line with the requirements of the role, as set out in Annex C of Keeping Children Safe In Education Sept 2022.

-Our safeguarding team consists of Brendan Palmer, Claire Hatherall, Julie Wheeler, Tom Chalmers and Cas Starrett and are available in the absence of the DSL.
+Our deputy DSLs are; Claire Owens, Louise Powell & Kirsty Munday and are available in the absence of the DSL.

-The members of our safeguarding team, work in partnership with a range of other agencies, including Local Partners, to keep Students safe.
+The members of our safeguarding team work in partnership with a range of other agencies, including Local Partners, to keep students safe.
 This includes information-sharing, provision of reports and attendance at multi-agency meetings including child protection conferences and core groups